Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Stripe dominates digital commerce with native integrations for Shopify, WooCommerce, and custom builds.
 The platform's APIs let developers create tailored checkout experiences, subscription billing, and complex payment flows that match unique business needs.

 Clover offers online ordering as an add-on rather than a core strength.
-Different merchant services handle e-commerce platforms with varying levels of depth, and Clover falls into the basic category for online capabilities.
+Clover falls into the basic category for online capabilities compared to platforms built for digital commerce from the ground up.

 Stripe clearly leads for online-first businesses, while Clover focuses its strength on physical locations.